csmberkeley/scheduler/README.md

     </div>
     ...

-* Everything inside <\* \*> is Ruby code you want to run on the page.
+* Everything inside <% %> is Ruby code you want to run on the page.
 With this, you can provide some form of control on what is shown using basic code control logic.
 Everything else is familiar HTML.
-* <\*= \*> with an equal sign means this information will be displayed on the screen.
+* <%= %> with an equal sign means this information will be displayed on the screen.
 Forgetting this equal sign will not show the stored ruby value on the screen, which is a common mistake.
 * Whatever you have tagged with an @ symbol in you controller, you can access that value here with using @ again
 * **<%= link_to 'Enroll As Student'.html_safe, new_enrollment_path%>** shows a hyperlink that will call another controller action (usually loading a new page).
-The first argument is the value displayed, the second argument is a route specified in config/routes.rb (see "Notable files" section)
+The first argument is the value displayed, the second argument is a route specified in config/routes.rb (see "Notable files" section).
+There are many other erb methods at your disposal.
 * CSS and Javascript are stored in the app/assets, corresponding to the controller name and view folder name.
 * **<%= render "student_side" %>** will load the _student_side.html.erb file in this spot.
 This is so you don't have to rewrite repetitive html.erb code.
 These files are called **partials** and they keep your erb code clean.
 Stored them in the same file directory and make as many as you want!

 You've made it!
 There's many more things going on in the background that I haven't discussed yet, but this should be enough for you to move forward!
+From here, I'd recommend running the application, looking at the interactions when you are clicking around, and trying to find the associated code that handles that interaction.

 #### What are Gems?